FREE, NO-RISK CONSULT

 According to the insurance policies for both Uber and Lyft, there isn’t.
 Both companies offer coverage to drivers when:

 The policies also cover injuries sustained by a pedestrian or a bicyclist who is hit by an Uber or Lyft driver.

 When an Uber or Lyft driver is logged out of the app, they are considered to no longer be working, so their own personal automobile insurance would cover any violations or accidents.

 While it may sound simple to file a claim in a rideshare accident, it can actually be very complicated.
 If you were involved in an accident with an Uber or Lyft driver, or a driver had an accident while you were in the car, you may want to contact an Uber accident lawyer to help with your case.

 Our attorneys at Staver Accident Injury Lawyers, P.C. are knowledgeable in the laws and policies concerning these rideshare companies.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We will listen to your situation and explain what insurance policies cover you, your damages, and injuries.
 To schedule a no cost consultation, contact us at (312) 236-2900 today.